kampersanda/sif-embedding/README.md

 </p>

-This is a Rust implementation of simple but powerful sentence embedding algorithms based on *Smooth Inverse Frequency* and *Common Component Removal* described in the following papers:
+This is a Rust implementation of simple but powerful sentence embedding algorithms based on SIF and uSIF described in the following papers:

  - Sanjeev Arora, Yingyu Liang, and Tengyu Ma,
    [A Simple but Tough-to-Beat Baseline for Sentence Embeddings](https://openreview.net/forum?id=SyK00v5xx),